Scientific: Euonymus japonica

 Soil: Intolerant of most highly alkaline soils in the Phoenix area where it will show foliar iron chlorosis.
 Treat long- term by applications of elemental sulfur and ammoniacal nitrogen fertilizer, otherwise in the short-term use a liquid concentrated chelated form of iron and zinc micronutrient fertilizer.

-Disease and pests: Scale and thrips.
-Powdery mildew in the spring and early summer.
-Provide good air circulation.
+Disease and Pests: Scale and thrips, powdery mildew during the spring and early summer.
+Provide good air circulation to inhibit occurence of both problems.

 Additional comments: In contemporary Phoenix landscape designs, Japanese euonymus is relegated to the most mesic and formal of landscape design themes.
-There are many named cultivars, some with dramatic variegated foliage.
-Here is a large specimen of the cultivar 'Microphyllus'.
-Here's a link to a cool nursery that grows some unusual Euonymus cultivars including 'Microphyllus Variegata'.
+There are many named cultivars, some with dramatic variegated foliage such as this example (image captured by Cynthia James-Richman).

-Check out this unusual Euonymus japonica stem fastigiation I stumbled upon at the Boyce Thompson Arboretum in March 2006.
+For plant freaks only: Check out this unusual Euonymus japonica stem fasciation I stumbled upon at the Boyce Thompson Arboretum in March 2006.